Mine-Power/RSA_Project/README.md

 * Note: half of the CPU cores available will be used.

 ### Performing multiple attacks to perform statistics
-* This option is to show statistics information by running multiple attacks on random **PKCS conforming** message.
+* This option is to show statistics information by running multiple attacks on random **PKCS conforming** messages.
 * The statistics include numbers of oracle queries and running time of each attack.
 * The program will use the optimized version of the attack.